JoelDeonDsouza/userStatus/README.md

-# userStatus
+# UserStatus

+Helps user find if they are online || offline.

 ## API Reference

 | Description |
 :------------------------- |
- W3school styled page is already merged into the application. |
+ W3school styled page is already merged into the application |